Is diet culture toxic?

 The most poverty-hit communities are most prone to obesity.
 How can we expect people to maintain a healthy weight when there’s no access to affordable fresh food?
 Many communities in low-income areas live in so-called ‘food deserts’ where they can’t even get hold of fruit and vegetables.

-If you were to see a dietitian and tell them that you were severely restricting your caloric intake, that you were scared to gain a few pounds, that you apply food restriction or seek out certain foods in an attempt to affect your weight, it wouldn’t be a huge leap to diagnose an eating disorder.
+If you were to see a dietitian and tell them that you were severely restricting your caloric intake, that you were scared to gain a few pounds, that you apply food restrictions or seek out certain foods in an attempt to affect your weight, it wouldn’t be a huge leap to diagnose an eating disorder.

 In fact, a 2008 study found that three-quarters of American Women aged 30-40 across all racial and ethnic groups reported disordered eating behaviors.